 Combining these leads with the closed lost deals due to the “competition” reason in your CRM can generate a sizable list for a competitive campaign.
 Just make sure to include a relevant landing page and comparison content in your emails.

-Capture (and engage with) leads in forums
+Capture leads in forums

 Outside of search engines, forums such as Quora, Reddit are some of the few places where buyers clearly signal their purchase intent.